Vrútky: Population

 According to the 2001 census, the town has 7,298 inhabitants; 96.01% of inhabitants are Slovaks, 1.33% Czechs 0.47% Roma and 0.33 Hungarians.
 This same census shows that Roman Catholics account for 50.34%, people with no religious affiliation account for 24.86% and Lutherans account for 19.01% of the total town population.

+In the Slovak educational system, gymnáziums are secondary or high schools which prepare students for university study.
+Over 85% of students at the local four-year, co-educational Gymnázium Vrútky attend university.